 At Old Mackinac Point Lighthouse, in Mackinaw City, the public will be able to explore the second floor of the lighthouse for the first time in the storied station’s existence.
 A new gallery space and two bedrooms restored to their appearance in 1910 will tell the story of the Keeper George Marshall, his wife Maggie, and their extended family as they lived and worked at the lighthouse.

 Every celebration needs special, unique and exclusive items.
-All of the Mackinac State Historic Parks Museum Stores – the Sutler’s Store at Fort Mackinac, the Mackinac Island State Park Visitor’s Center, The Richard and Jane Manoogian Mackinac Art Museum, the Colonial Michilimackinac Visitor’s Center, the Hearthside Museum Store at Colonial Michilimackinac, Old Mackinac Point Lighthouse and Historic Mill Creek Discovery Park – will have merchandise, clothing and souvenirs for the 125th celebration.
+All of the Mackinac State Historic Parks Museum Stores – the Sutler’s Store at Fort Mackinac, the Mackinac Island State Park Visitor’s Center, The Richard and Jane Manoogian Mackinac Art Museum, the Colonial Michilimackinac Visitor’s Center, the Hearthside Museum Store at Colonial Michilimackinac, Old Mackinac Point Lighthouse and Historic Mill Creek Discovery Park – will have merchandise, clothing and souvenirs for the 125th celebration, including a custom Stormy Kromer hat.

 An update to “100 Years at Mackinac,” published in 1995, will include everything that has happened in the past 25 years, including the reopening of Old Mackinac Point Lighthouse, the opening of The Richard and Jane Manoogian Mackinac Art Museum, the construction of the Straits of Mackinac Shipwreck Museum, the addition of the Adventure Tour at Historic Mill Creek Discovery Park, the reconstruction of Fort Holmes, the addition of the Peace Garden, and the reinterpretation of the Biddle House.